Part VIII – Beneath a Falling Sky

 Hello Honey,

 How are you?
-I recieved your letter today and was sure glad to hear from you.
+I received your letter today and was sure glad to hear from you.
 That was bad about Everett.
 I just got a letter from him a few days ago.
 Did Mary Kay ever go and see him?
 Is baby coming along by now?
 I would sure like to see him.
 Well honey some day we will have us one.
 Or two of three maybe.
 And maybe four of five.
 Haha… I’ll tell you another thing I want is a little boy.
 Do you think we can get one?
 They say they don’t cost much.
 Haha.
 You should see my little black dog.
 I’ve had her for about three months.
 She’s just about the size of a big rat.
 I’m going to bring her back to the states with me if I can.
 If she’s not too old.
 Haha.

 Too bad I am not coming home.
-Well any way I dont think this will last over ten more years, do you?
+Well any way I don’t think this will last over ten more years, do you?
 What’s ten years to me?
 I could stand on my head and do that.
 No sugar, some day I’ll get out of this army and we’ll make up for lost time.
-And I dont think that day is too long off.
+And I don’t think that day is too long off.
 I don’t know how the news is over there.
 But everything is coming along just fine over here.
 So it couldn’t last much longer.

 Well darling I guess I better close for this time..
 So be good honey.
 And answer soon and write me a big long letter.